-How to configure BGP on Azure VPN Gateways
+How to configure BGP for Azure VPN Gateway

-For more information about the benefits of BGP and to understand the technical requirements and considerations of using BGP, see Overview of BGP with Azure VPN Gateways.
+For more information about the benefits of BGP and to understand the technical requirements and considerations of using BGP, see About BGP and Azure VPN Gateway.

 Each part of this article helps you form a basic building block for enabling BGP in your network connectivity.
-If you complete all three parts, you build the topology as shown in Diagram 1.
+If you complete all three parts (configure BGP on the gateway, S2S connection, and VNet-to-VNet connection) you build the topology as shown in Diagram 1.